 Advanced Periodontitis

 This is an advanced stage of gum tissue and bone loss.
-Teeth become loose and may even need to be extracted.
-This causes difficulties in normal everyday chewing and biting.
-If advanced periodontal disease is left untreated, patients run the risk of other serious health problems.
+Teeth become loose and may even need to be pulled.
+This makes it hard to chew and bite normally.
+If advanced periodontal disease is left untreated, patients face the risk of other serious health problems.

 Periodontal treatments for gum disease